dy1z/docs/content/docs/getting-started/introduction.md

 It's powered by [Tailwind CSS](https://tailwindcss.com/) and an email-tailored, custom Node.js build system that enables various transformations necessary for HTML emails.

-Unlike MJML or HEML, Maizzle doesn't use any custom tags that expand into email client-friendly, table-based HTML markup.
+Unlike other email frameworks, Maizzle doesn't use any custom tags that expand into email client-friendly, table-based HTML markup.
 Instead, you write your own, _real_ HTML that you style with Tailwind's utility classes.

-If you're looking for a framework that offers abstractions like `<row>` and `<column>`, Maizzle might not be the right choice for you.
+If you're looking for a framework that offers abstractions like `<row>` and `<column>`, then Maizzle might not be the right choice for you.

-But if you have your own opinions on how an email should be coded and need full control over your markup, then you might want to [give it a try](/docs/installation/) 😉
+But if you need full control over your markup, you might want to [give it a try](/docs/installation/) 😉

 ---